Agreeing a wishlist

 from how to gather suggestions to who needs to approve them before

 the money is spent.
 So, wonder no more and get spending!

 Every PTA should have a constitution in place.
-This acts as a
+It acts as a

 guidance document and should state the aims of your association.

-Most PTAs have two key objectives - firstly, to cultivate relationships between school staff, parents and the
+Most PTAs have two key objectives: to provide resources or

+to cultivate relationships between school staff, parents and the

-Having a detailed consititution can be a great benefit should
+Having a detailed constitution can be a great benefit should any

 Therefore, if your constitution was drawn up a while ago, it may be

 worth reviewing it.
 If your association is a registered charity,